gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Story: User views outline of component model from command line

+Present to the user some information about how a given project is composed.

 - User runs `gradle components` and views report on console.
 - Presents basic details of each project component:
     - JVM and native components